 There are specific standards when it comes to building swimming pools for universities or schools.
 It is important to know what they are to make sure that you don’t violate any code.
 Make sure you think far ahead when planning and designing it.
 Take into consideration the safety and convenience of the students and how educational the lessons can be made with additional facilities or features.

 The surface of the pool deck is one of the major aspects that need deep thinking and planning.
 Most decks get pretty slippery when wet.
 Swimmers often walk slow or in an awkward manner just to keep their balance and prevent slipping or, worse, falling.
 The skin can be quite raw when wet so injuries are more likely to be acquired.
 Decorative concrete pool deck resurfacing makes it possible to increase the slip-resistance of school pool decks without having to take out the entire deck and redo it.
+Getting professional concrete contractors to do the job would be your best bet.

 In the past, lights are only installed above the water so that the students could see the water even during night swimming lessons, practices, or training.
 Technology has since taken over, making it possible to install lights under the water, regardless of depth, to make it easier for swimmers to see.
 Although there are those that install pen lights with 2 feet or more space between them, it is highly recommended to install tube lighting.
 It provides more light and covers every spot that needs illumination.